ykarateke/ykarateke/README.md

 ## 🚀 About Me

-I'm a software engineer deeply focused on developing **tools and applications that genuinely solve real-world problems** across the mobile, web, and backend landscapes.
-I consistently prioritize **scalable codebases, modular architecture, and a fantastic developer experience.**
+I'm a software enthusiast deeply focused on building tools and applications that **actually solve real-world problems** across mobile, web, and backend environments.
+I consistently prioritize **scalable codebases, modular architecture, and a great developer experience**.

 ### 🛠️ My Core Focus: